jenny-alexander/jquery-salary-calculator/README.md

 The jQuery-salary-calculator allows a user to input employees into a table and get a monthly cost associated to employee salaries.

+Input:
+- first name
+- last name
+- id
+- title
-Input: first name, last name, id, title, annual salary
+- annual salary

+Output:
-Output: the monthly cost of all employees on the payroll.
+- the monthly cost of all employees on the payroll.

 Additional info:
 - ID is a unique field.
 I used the .data() method from jquery to create a cache system.
 The id and salary